 Traveller self-isolation required?
 Travel restrictions?
-British Columbia No self-isolation for domestic travellers entering British Columbia.
-No self-isolation upon entering British Columbia for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required No travel restrictions for domestic travellers entering British Columbia.
+No self-isolation for domestic travellers entering British Columbia.
+No travel restrictions for domestic travellers entering British Columbia.
+British Columbia No self-isolation upon entering British Columbia for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
 Fully vaccinated foreign nationals can travel to British Columbia provided that they meet specific entry and testing requirements .
-Entry will continue to be prohibited for foreign nationals who are Alberta to follow additional public health measures limiting activities.
+Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
 No self-isolation for domestic travellers entering Alberta.
-No self-isolation upon entering Alberta for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities. not fully vaccinated.
 No travel restrictions for domestic travellers entering Alberta.
-Fully vaccinated foreign nationals can travel to Alberta provided that they meet specific entry and testing requirements .
+Alberta No self-isolation upon entering Alberta for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+Fully vaccinated foreign nationals can travel to Alberta provided that they meet specific entry and testing requirements.
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
-Saskatchewan No self-isolation for domestic travellers entering Saskatchewan.
-No self-isolation upon entering Saskatchewan for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
+No self-isolation for domestic travellers entering Saskatchewan.
 No travel restrictions for domestic travellers entering Saskatchewan.
+Saskatchewan No self-isolation upon entering Saskatchewan for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
 Fully vaccinated foreign nationals can travel to Saskatchewan provided that they meet specific entry and testing requirements .
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
-Manitoba No self-isolation for domestic travellers entering Manitoba.
-No self-isolation upon entering Manitoba for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
+No self-isolation for domestic travellers entering Manitoba.
 No travel restrictions for domestic travellers entering Manitoba.
+Manitoba No self-isolation upon entering Manitoba for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
 Fully vaccinated foreign nationals can travel to Manitoba provided that they meet specific entry and testing requirements .
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
-Ontario No self-isolation required for domestic travellers entering Ontario.
-No self-isolation upon entering Ontario for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
+No self-isolation required for domestic travellers entering Ontario.
 No travel restrictions for domestic travellers entering Ontario.
+Ontario No self-isolation upon entering Ontario for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
 Fully vaccinated foreign nationals can travel to Ontario provided that they meet specific entry and testing requirements .
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.